CelestialCoder03/chatgpt-gradio-demo/README.md

 # chatgpt-gradio-demo
-basic chatgpt demo implemented through official api and gradio
+basic chatgpt demo implemented through official api, gradio and fastapi
+# usage
+create .env file in the project folder and save openai api key in it